-The Scottish Government has launched the Superfast Broadband Voucher Scheme (SBVS) as part of their Reaching 100% (R100) commitment to ensure that every address in Scotland has the ability to access a Superfast Broadband connection by the end of 2021.
+The Scottish Government has launched the Superfast Broadband Voucher Scheme (SBVS) as part of their Reaching 100% (R100) commitment to ensure that every address in Scotland has the ability to access a Superfast Broadband connection.

 - A voucher worth up to £5,000 to help deliver a permanent broadband connection to those properties for which there is no roll-out of superfast broadband planned.